gitter-badger/InvoiceLion/README.md

 InvoiceLion is free invoicing software for entrepreneurs.

 This is the MIT licensed source code for the invoicing system hosted on [InvoiceLion.com](https://www.invoicelion.com) for FREE!
-We promise to never make a profit from this software, but we may ask for a (optional) donation in order to pay for our servers.
+We promise to never make a profit from this service, but we may ask for a (optional) donation in order to pay for our servers.

 Please use the software, report bugs and ask for features using [Github issues](https://github.com/Usecue/InvoiceLion/issues)!